 Helping you maintain your quality of life

-Recovery from treatments like stem cell transplantation can take several months.
-Our hematology oncology team will work with the rest of your care team to support you throughout the entire process.
+Our hematology oncology team will work with the rest of your care team to support you throughout your treatment.

 For example, your dietitian may recommend a healthy diet to nutritionally fortify your body, and your naturopathic clincian may recommend natural therapies to help reduce side effects, such as neuropathy.
 Your rehabilitation therapist may recommend safe levels of physical activity to help you stay active and independent.